Quick start

 What this calculator is solving

-The Amp Hours to Watt Hours Calculator converts a battery capacity label into stored energy.
+The Amp Hours to Watt Hours Calculator converts a battery capacity label and nominal voltage into stored energy.
 This helps you compare batteries even when their voltages differ.

 The formula in plain language

-In plain language: The calculator multiplies amp-hours by volts to estimate watt-hours, then divides by 1,000 for kilowatt-hours.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Watt-hours = amp-hours x volts.
+Kilowatt-hours = watt-hours / 1,000.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer